-BRIDGE: Building Representations In Domain Guided Program Synthesis
+BRIDGE: Building Representations in Domain-Guided Verified Program Synthesis

 Robert Joseph George 1,2, Carson Eisenach2, Udaya Ghai2, Dominique Perrault-Joncas2, Anima Anandkumar1, Dean Foster2